 Young Artist Programme

-Now in its fifth year, our Young Artist Programme is committed to nurturing the artistic and professional development of promising, early-career song duos through a range of first-rate coaching opportunities, professional performance platforms, and career workshops.
+Entering its fifth year, our Young Artist Programme is committed to nurturing the artistic and professional development of promising, early-career song duos through a range of first-rate coaching opportunities, professional performance platforms, and career workshops.

 • Masterclasses with Roderick Williams OBE and Roy Howat